ScandiumSG/ITP_DiaryApplication/readme.md

     <a href="#top">back to top</a>
   </div>

 <!-- RUN TESTS -->

 ## Run Tests

 </br>

 ### **Regular Tests**

 ```
 cd diary/<module>
 mvn test
 ```

 ### **Headless Tests**

 Headless testing is only reasonable to do on UI modules.
-In order to run an headless test, please follow the steps belove.
+In order to run an headless test, please follow the following steps.

 ```
 cd diary/ui
 mvn test -P headless